What it’s like to order from Azure Standard – Review of Azure Standard

-I’m the kind of person who get low-key nervous when I have to do something new.
-I worry about logistics, knowing where to go or how things work.
+I’m the kind of person who gets low-key nervous when I have to do something new.
+I worry about logistics, knowing where to go and how things work.
 So I was a little bit anxious about my first drop.
 The drop information was available before I placed my order, so I knew where I was going and what to expect.
 I also had contact information for the local Azure volunteer, in case I had questions.

 Generally, the drop is scheduled for a short window of time.
 The local Azure volunteer (called a Drop-Coordinator) and the truck driver unload and distribute everything.
 It’s a little like a Christmas party – you stand in line and wait for your name to be called so you can approach the tree…er truck, and get your present.
 Except that the present is a sack of wheat and you paid for it.

-- since your drop happens once a month, you have about 21 days to place items in your cart and order.
+- Since your drop happens once a month, you have about 21 days to place items in your cart and order.
 The cutoff is usually 7 days from the next scheduled drop.

-- you can add or remove things from your order any time during the 21 day window.
+- You can add or remove things from your order any time during the 21 day window.